-Semler Brossy Consulting Group, LLC, which we refer to as Semler Brossy, assisted the Compensation and Management Development Committee in developing our NEO compensation program for 2022.
-Semler Brossy assisted the Compensation and Management Development Committee in providing its analysis of whether our existing compensation strategy and practices were consistent with our compensation objectives and to assist us in modifying our compensation program for our NEOs to better achieve our objectives.
-As part of its duties, Semler Brossy has performed the following projects for the Compensation and Management Development Committee for 2022:
+Semler Brossy was retained by the Compensation and Management Development Committee to assist in developing our NEO compensation program for 2023.
+Semler Brossy provided analysis and perspectives on our compensation strategy and assisted the Compensation and Management Development Committee in modifying our compensation program for our NEOs to better achieve our objectives.
+As part of it's duties, Semler Brossy has performed the following projects for the Compensation and Management Development Committee in 2023:

-- provided compensation data for similarly situated NEOs at our peer group companies; - updated the Compensation and Management Development Committee on emerging trends and best practices in the area of executive compensation; and - assisted in the development of a 2023 compensation peer group composed of public companies in similar industries with revenues comparable to us.
+- provided compensation data for similarly situated NEOs at our peer group companies; - updated the Compensation and Management Development Committee on emerging trends and best practices in the area of executive compensation; - assisted in the development of a 2024 compensation peer group composed of public companies in similar industries with revenues comparable to us; and - assisted in the design of the December 2023 one-time equity award package to Ms. Smith.

-Other than advising the Compensation and Management Development Committee as described above, Semler Brossy did not provide any services to Parsons in 2022.
-The Compensation and Management Development Committee has evaluated the independence of Semler Brossy pursuant to the requirements of the NYSE and the factors set forth in the SEC rules and determined that Semler Brossy are independent, and no conflict of interest has arisen as a result of the work performed by Semler Brossy during fiscal year 2022.
+Other than advising the Compensation and Management Development Committee as described above, Semler Brossy did not provide any services to Parsons in 2023.
+The Compensation and Management Development Committee has evaluated the independence of Semler Brossy pursuant to the requirements of the NYSE and the factors set forth in the SEC rules and determined that Semler Brossy are independent, and no conflict of interest has arisen as a result of the work performed by Semler Brossy during fiscal year 2023.